bbepis/XUnity.AutoTranslator/README.md

 `EnableLegacyTextureLoading` specifies that the plugin should use attempt to load images differently, which may be relevant if the unity engine is old (verified with versions less than 5.3).
 This should not be used unless the images that are loaded are not the ones that you expected.

 `CacheTexturesInMemory` specifies that all translation textures should be kept in memory to optimize performance.
-Can be disabled to improve performance
+Can be disabled to reduce memory usage.

 `TextureHashGenerationStrategy` specifies how images are identified.
 When images are stored, the game will need some way of associating them with the image that it has to replace.
 This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639A2-6E698E9272].png`.
 This configuration specifies how these hash-values are generated: